FAQ

 The KCYB Fall Semester generally begins in mid-August and ends in mid-December.
 The Spring Semester generally begins in early-January and ends with the Spring Concert in April.

 All standard band instruments such as flute, clarinet, alto saxophone, tenor saxophone, trumpet, French horn, trombone, baritone/euphonium, tuba, and percussion are needed in each of our concert bands.
-Students may be asked to perform on a secondary instrument to meet a specific concert repertoire requirement.
+Students may be asked to perform on a secondary instrument in which they are proficient, if applicable, to meet a specific concert repertoire requirement.

 Tuition is due at the beginning of each semester in August and January

-Instrument/Supplies: If your student does not already own an instrument, he or she will need to rent/purchase an instrument (after attending an instrument fitting session), cleaning kit, and music stand.
-Average cost for instrument rental is $25–$40 per month depending upon the instrument.
-Lunsford’s Musical Instruments and Rush’s Music are two reputable music stores in our area who can provide detailed information about their rental options and other costs.
+Instrument/Supplies: If your student does not already own an instrument, he or she will need to rent/purchase an instrument (after attending an instrument fitting session), cleaning kit, and music stand for at-home practice.
+Average cost for instrument rental varies depending upon the instrument.
+Contact us at info@kcyb.org for information on renting an instrument from KCYB or other local options.

 Concert Uniform: All KCYB students are required to wear a specific band uniform for all concerts (Fall, Spring, Concert Festivals, etc.).
 The average cost is $50 or less.